primer/react/contributor-docs/adrs/adr-020-live-regions.md

 ## Decision

-In order to have a common interop point for live region announcents, Primer React will make use of a `live-region` custom element from `@primer/live-region-element`.
+In order to have a common interop point for live region announcements, Primer React will make use of a `live-region` custom element from `@primer/live-region-element`.
 This package will be included and published from the `primer/react` repo.